mongodb/terraform-provider-mongodbatlas/website/docs/r/cloud_backup_snapshot.html.markdown

 * `status` - Current status of the snapshot.
 One of the following values will be returned: queued, inProgress, completed, failed.
 * `storage_size_bytes` - Specifies the size of the snapshot in bytes.
 * `type` - Specifies the type of cluster: replicaSet or shardedCluster.
+* `cloud_provider` - Cloud provider that stores this snapshot.
+Atlas returns this parameter when `type` is `replicaSet`.
+* `members` - Block of List of snapshots and the cloud provider where the snapshots are stored.
+Atlas returns this parameter when `type` is `shardedCluster`.
+See below
+* `replication_set_name` - Label given to the replica set from which Atlas took this snapshot.
+Atlas returns this parameter when `type` is `replicaSet`.
+* `snapshot_ids` - Unique identifiers of the snapshots created for the shards and config server for a sharded cluster.
+Atlas returns this parameter when `type` is `shardedCluster`.
+These identifiers should match those given in the `members[n].id` parameters.
+This allows you to map a snapshot to its shard or config server name.

+### members

+* `cloud_provider` - Cloud provider that stores this snapshot.
+* `id` - Unique identifier for the sharded cluster snapshot.
+* `replication_set_name` - Label given to a shard or config server from which Atlas took this snapshot.

 ## Import